PascalW24/Flashcard-quiz-system/README.md

 ---
 ### 1. Interactive App (Console Input)
 The application interacts with the user via the console.
 Users can:

--
+- Choose the language
--
+- Enter translation
--
+- Skip unknown words
--
+- Exit the program

 ---

 ### 2. Data Validation
-The application validates all user input to ensure data integrity and a smooth user experience.
-This is implemented in "..." as follows:
+The program validates the following points:
+- If a valid language was chosen at the beginning
+- If he was able to load the words from the csv file
+- If a digit or letters were inserted by the user

 ---
 ### 3. File Processing
-The application reads and writes data using files:
+The program reads and writes data using files:
+- It reads the words from a csv file
+- It writes the words that the user guessed right in a additional txt file
 ## Implementation

 ### Technology
 - Python 3.x
-- Environment: GitHub Codespaces
+- Environment: GitHub Codespaces and PyCharm
-- Libraries:
+- Libraries: random and csv

  ### Repository Structure
+Flashcard-quiz-system/

+├── flashcard_app_with_csv_db.py    # main program logic (console application)
+├── flashcard_words.csv             # Table with all the words in english and german ├── user_progress.txt               # words that the user progressed └── README.md                       # project description and milestones

  ### How to Run